Today, I have something really incredible to share…

 94. Local Area Topographical Map

-To avoid trouble, you have to know exactly where you are and where you are heading in the wilderness.
+To avoid trouble, you have to know exactly where you are and where you’re heading.

 So invest in a high-quality waterproof map of your local region.